Explore how Terramate can uplift your IaC projects with a free trial or personalized demo.

 in all defined stacks.

-Normally, you would not want to execute all stacks all the time to reduce runtime and blast-radius.
+In general, you would not want to execute all stacks all the time to reduce runtime and blast-radius.

-With Terramate you can also cd
+With Terramate, you can also cd

-into any directory and execute the command in all stacks reachable from this directory (all stacks in sub-directories of the current one).
+into any directory and execute the command in all stacks reachable from this directory (all stacks are in sub-directories of the current one).
 You can also execute a specific stack by using terramate -C <dir|stack> <cmd>

 The real power of Terramate orchestration lies in its git